DaveOkpare/deep-research/blog-post.md

 Building this system taught us several fundamental lessons about multi-agent architectures that every AI engineer should know:

-**Task-level orchestration beats tool-level parallelism**: As we discovered, having a lead agent explicitly break down tasks and coordinate sub-agents is far more reliable than hoping individual agents will make parallel tool calls consistently.
+**Intelligent tool calls beat parallel tool calls**: As we discovered, treating sub-agents as reasoning tool calls that can handle their own execution strategy is far more reliable than trying to parallelize simple tool calls.

 **Sequential coordination, parallel execution**: Running sub-agents one at a time while allowing each to use parallel tools internally gives the best balance of thoroughness and reliability.
 Trying to run everything in parallel often backfires due to rate limits and coordination complexity.